What should I do next?

 You tackle the easiest project

-- Pros: You get a quick win which can build confidence and makes you feel productive.
+- Pros: You get a quick win which can build confidence and make you feel productive.

 - Cons: The best, most-important things are usually never easy